department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/usability-testing-may2021/discussion-guide.md

 - Have you ever used the GI Bill Comparison Tool before?
     - If yes, what did you use it for?

-## Initial Take - 5 minutes ##
+## Initial Take - 2 minutes ##
 This is the GI Bill Comparison Tool, which allows you to see what education benefits you can receive at various institutions.
-Can you tell me what your initial thoughts are when you see this page?
-What do you think you can do here?
+Do you have any initial thoughts or questions before we get started?

 ## First Task: Find a Campus - 5 minutes